 But traffic is extremely busy so you end up stuck in front of a red light.

-I’m sure you’ve all experienced a situation like this before.
+I’m sure we’ve all experienced a situation like this before.
 It might sound silly, but this is a very clear example of how happiness can be a choice.
-Let me explain.

 There are a couple of things you can do here: